erosDiffusion/ErosDiffusion-ControlnetMaps/README.md

 note: this is an **Alpha** stage plugin, if you want to support development feel free to [donate](https://donate.stripe.com/3cI7sDgZg4rr2Ln0HfcV202)

+**important!!! this node does NOT generate the maps**, it helps you organize and use them. to generate the maps you will need other nodes (Aio AUX preprocessor, canny , depth anything or whatever you like!)

 ## Installation

 1. **Clone** this folder into your ComfyUI `custom_nodes` directory: